 Buying a Home: What Expenses to Expect

 Budgeting for a new home can be tricky.
-Not only are there mortgage installments and the down payment to consider, there are a host of other – sometimes unexpected – expenses to add to the equation.
+There are mortgage installments and the down payment to consider, but there are also other – sometimes unexpected – expenses to add to the equation.
 The last thing you want is to be caught financially unprepared, blindsided by taxes and other hidden costs on closing day.

 Hire the Right Agent, For the Right Reasons: 8 Questions to Ask

-Finding a real estate agent who is right for you requires doing a little homework, and asking the right questions.
+Finding a real estate agent who is right for you requires doing homework and asking the right questions.
 Choosing an agent is a decision that could ultimately cost or save you thousands of dollars.
-Keep in mind the individual you choose will be handling almost every maneuver in the biggest financial investment of your life.
-Experience, interests, and expertise vary from agent to agent, so you should be asking very specific questions in order to align your own needs with the abilities of an appropriate representative
+Remember that the individual you choose will handle almost every maneuver in the biggest financial investment of your life.
+Experience, interests, and expertise vary from agent to agent, so you should be asking very specific questions to align your own needs with the abilities of an appropriate representative.

 Home Inspections: Top Ten Problems

-Each homebuyer has different ideas of what will constitute the ideal home for them, these notions often based on particular aesthetic preferences.
-But one thing that unites all potential homebuyers is the desire to find a home that is fundamentally sound – in areas beyond the immediate sweep of the eye – and that will provide a safe, comfortable, and efficient foundation for their life behind a new door.
+Each homebuyer has different ideas of what will constitute the ideal home; these notions are often based on particular aesthetic preferences.
+But one thing that unites all potential homebuyers is the desire to find a fundamentally sound home – in areas beyond the immediate sweep of the eye – that will provide a safe, comfortable, and efficient foundation for their life behind a new door.

 How to Set an Offer Price

-There is no set equation to determine how you’ll reach an offer price.
-Rather, the process involves a range of research and comparison that will vary with each situation.
-You’ll need to look at sales of comparable properties, and factor in additional data such as the condition of the property, the current market, and seller circumstances.
-With this information in hand, you will be able to determine a fair price range and, from there, establish the price you’re willing to offer.
+No set equation determines how you’ll reach an offer price.
+Rather, the process involves research and comparison that vary with each situation.
+You’ll need to look at sales of comparable properties and factor in additional data such as the condition of the property, the current market, and seller circumstances.
+With this information in hand, you can determine a fair price range and, from there, establish the price you’re willing to offer.

 Know the Market before You Buy

-The asking prices of most homes on the market indicate the current state of the market, and usually mirror the prices for which other similar homes in the area have recently sold.
-In deciding upon a selling price, a home-seller must establish a balance between the desire to draw the highest offer and finding a price that will be reasonable enough to attract an appropriate pool of prospects, and competitive offers.
-While most selling agents counsel their clients to consider this equation when pricing their home, keep in mind that some homes are not properly priced.
+The asking prices of most homes on the market indicate the current state and usually mirror the prices for which other similar homes in the area have recently sold.
+In deciding upon a selling price, a home seller must establish a balance between the desire to draw the highest offer and finding a price that will be reasonable enough to attract an appropriate pool of prospects and competitive offers.
+While most selling agents counsel their clients to consider this equation when pricing homes and cottages, keep in mind that not all properties are not properly priced.

 7 Things to Look for in a New Neighbourhood